 Timeline for Saving For College

-While every case is unique and we need to plan according to your family’s personal financial situation, here is our general recommended savings amount by age for your future college-bound student.
+While every case is unique and we need to plan according to your family’s personal financial situation, here are our recommended planning strategies based on the age of your college-bound student:

 Primary Focus: Saving for College